lgerrets/ResearchPapers/Summaries/FasterRCNN.md

 They took 2 previous CNN models and built RPN on top of both: Zeiler and Fergus (ZF) model (5 sharable conv layers) and VGG-16 (13 sharable layers).

-VGG16 based model gives better but slower results than ZF (5fps and 17fps).
+VGG16 based model gave better but slower results than ZF (5fps and 17fps).
 As a comparison, Selective Search had 0.5fps.

-RPN+VGG gives better mAP than Selective Search on PASCAL VOC 07 and 07+12 with less proposals.
+RPN+VGG gave better mAP than Selective Search on PASCAL VOC 07 and 07+12 with less proposals.

-On PASCAL VOC 2007, for required IoU between about 0.5 and 0.75, RPNs have better recalls than SS and EB even with a low amount of proposals.
-However, when IoU increases, RPNs' recall significantly drop.
+On PASCAL VOC 2007, for required IoU between about 0.5 and 0.75, RPNs had better recalls than SS and EB even with a low amount of proposals.
+However, when IoU increases, RPNs' recall significantly dropped.

 ## My thoughts and takeaways